• Skip to primary navigation

 Backup iPhone to iCloud Manually & Automatically

-All that is required to make your iPhone automatically backup its most essential data to iCloud is enable or toggle-on the iCloud Backups option on your iPhone.
+All that is required to make your iPhone automatically backup its most essential data to iCloud is to enable or toggle-on the iCloud Backups option on your iPhone.
+Once this is done, you can expect your iPhone to automatically backup its data to iCloud, whenever it is plugged in for charging and connected to a good Wi-Fi Network.

 Advertisement

-In addition to periodic automated iCloud Backups, iPhone also provides the option to initiate a manual backup of your device to iCloud at any time.
+In addition to automated iCloud Backups, you can always initiate a manual backup of your device iCloud at any time.

 1. Automatically Backup iPhone to iCloud

-The easiest way to ensure the security of your data on iPhone is by setting up your device for automated iCloud Backups.
+The easiest way to ensure that a most recent backup of your device is always available on iCloud is by setting up your iPhone for automated iCloud Backups.

 1. Open Settings > tap on your Apple ID Name.